-A header stack represents an array of headers.
+A header stack represents an array of headers or header unions.
 A header stack type is defined as:

 '''

 headerStackType

-: typeName '[' expression ']'
+: typeName "[" expression "]"

-: specializedType '[' expression ']'
+| specializedType "[" expression "]"

 ;

 '''

-where typeName is the name of a header type.
-For a header stack hs[n], the term n is the maximum defined size, and must be a positive integer that is a compile-time known value.
+where typeName is the name of a header or header union type.
+For a header stack hs[n], the term n is the maximum defined size, and must be a local compile-time known value that is a positive integer.

 Nested header stacks are not supported.
 At runtime a stack contains n values with type typeName, only some of which may be valid.
-Expressions on header stacks are discussed in Section 8.17.
+Expressions on header stacks are discussed in Section 8.18.